Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter01.rst

 LibreOffice is an open source, cross-platform, office suite, made up of six main applications, and lots of other useful stuff.
-The applications are: Writer (a word processor), Draw (vector graphics drawing), Impress (for slide presentations), Calc (spreadsheets), Base (a database front- end), and Math (for writing formulae).
+The applications are: Writer (a word processor), Draw (vector graphics drawing), Impress (for slide presentations), Calc (spreadsheets), Base (a database front-end), and Math (for writing formulae).
-Some of the lesser- known features include a charting library, spell checker, forms designer, thesaurus, e- mail package, and support for extensions (e.g. new menu items and libraries).
+Some of the lesser-known features include a charting library, spell checker, forms designer, thesaurus, e-mail package, and support for extensions (e.g. new menu items and libraries).
 Aside from Open Document Format (ODF) files, LibreOffice can import, convert, and export a vast number of text, graphic, and other formats, including Microsoft Office documents, PDF, HTML, SWF (Flash), and SQL databases.